bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # voices folder : folder

-Returns the voices folder of the system domain
+Returns the voices folder of the system domain.

 # volume : volume